edriessen/avicii-project/README.md

 # 1. Analyse the songtexts

 To run an analysis, you'll need a connection to the Google Cloud Natural Language API.
 Set up a project in the Google Cloud console and add your `credentials.json` to the project root folder.
 After that, you'll need a `.txt` file for each song that you want to analyse.
-Format each song file this way: `YYYY_albumname_songindex_songtitle.txt`.
-For the song Wake Me Up by Avicii, this would be: `2013_true_1_wakemeup.txt`.
+Format each song file this way: `albumname_songtitle.txt`.
+For the song Wake Me Up by Avicii, this would be: `true_wakemeup.txt`.
 When you have the files ready, you can use `analyse.py` to run the sentiment analysis.
 You can call `save_array_of_dicts_to_excel()`.
 The function takes two arguments:

 - Array of dicts (the songs).
 Use the `get_song_sentiment('songs/avicii')` function to generate this list.
 Refer to the correct path location of your songs.
 In my example, the path is `songs/avicii`.
 - Name extension of Excel file.
 The function will save the file to the `output/` folder.
 The file name will be `song_sentiment_your_extension.xlsx`.